zainkhalid237/zain/basics/readme.md

-This directory contains materials for Basics repository-exercises
+This is the git course repo